saifiimuhammad/learnwithme-Typescript/readme.md

 ### 1. **Single Lingo**

+A TypeScript-based project that focuses on fundamental concepts and showcases TypeScript features in React.

+### 1. **Todo App**

 A TypeScript-based project that focuses on fundamental concepts and showcases TypeScript features.

 ### 2. **React in TypeScript**